Daan Rienstra

-Daan Rienstra (born 6 October 1992) is a Dutch professional footballer who plays as a midfielder for ADO '20.
+Daan Rienstra (born 6 October 1992) is a Dutch professional footballer who plays as a midfielder for club ADO '20.

 Rienstra has played in both the Netherlands and Greece, and has made over 290 appearances in his career.

 Career

 Rienstra played for Ajax and Feyenoord during his youth, but clarified that he hadn't played for AZ.
 AFter leaving Feyenoord, he joined amateur football with Meervogels '31 and ADO '20, before training with Heracles Almelo, which his brother Ben Rienstra had played for.
 Whilst at Heracles Almelo, he made his debut against PSV Eindhoven, his only appearance for the club.

 In 2015, Rienstra was announced at RKC Waalwijk, being signed by Peter van den Berg.
 Rienstra joined the club in order to play every week.

-On 8 April 2019, Rienstra signed a two year contract extension with RKC Waalwijk.
+On 8 April 2019, Rienstra signed a two-year contract extension with RKC Waalwijk.

-On 31 July 2020, Rienstra was announced at Volos on a two year contract.
+On 31 July 2020, Rienstra was announced at Volos on a two-year contract.
 After spending nine months in Volos with his girlfriend, the only negative he could think of during his time was poor WIFI connection.

-On 12 July 2022, Rienstra moved to PAS Giannina on a permanent transfer, signing a two year contract with the club.
+On 12 July 2022, Rienstra moved to PAS Giannina on a permanent transfer, signing a two-year contract with the club.

-On 22 July 2024, Rienstra was announced at Kalamata on a two year contract.
+On 22 July 2024, Rienstra was announced at Kalamata on a two-year contract.
 On 7 February 2025, the club announced it had terminated Rienstra's contract.

 On 18 February 2025, Rienstra was announced at ADO '20 on a permanent transfer.